 - Your relationship with the victim

 - Mitigating/aggravating circumstances

 There are several defenses to being charged with Assault or Battery in Utah, including:

 - Factual Innocence

-You can count onto aggressively and effectively defend you in all aspects of your Assault and/or Battery case--from negotiating a potential plea bargain with the prosecutor to representing you at trial, or arguing for the best possible sentencing conditions on your behalf.
+You can count on M.A.
+MUNSON LAW to aggressively and effectively defend you in all aspects of your Assault and/or Battery case–from negotiating a potential plea bargain with the prosecutor to representing you at trial, or arguing for the best possible sentencing conditions on your behalf.
 Having the right attorney in your corner can make all the difference.

 We are proud to represent clients throughout Central Utah and Southern Utah, including Cedar City, St. George, Beaver, Parowan, Paragonah, Panguitch, Enterprise, Brian Head, Hurricane, Washington, Richfield, Enoch, Fillmore, and Kanab.

 Call (435) 238-7734 or CONTACT US ONLINE today for a FREE CONSULTATION.